 PUBLISHED: May 2020 ISBN: 9780995122963 Limpbound, 250 x 190mm.
-256 pages. \$49.99 have a line penny double header les cream on pay day we looked at each other win using unstraction.
-It may girt had led to therefore libes and were dengenously naive about see.
-There was one gift who got very raity with ne and sower that bables canned out the help button.
-She was as 'Lish had been to thely be brothers that a boy tried anything, the was to shap his face.
-'We didn't know anything about his courted to if the tempatation was there ly tast kept my legs crossed.
-It thought about job, my career and my pension and I wasta toping on jooguration that.
-Like many trainers, kint toos up anoxing: it was the timing to on, you were pophistizated if you smoked degreerees.
-She was carring to shillings a work-"we ad to buy lunch, clothes and fares out of that but it was security."
-And more security as on the way, Previous drafts of nurses had feared for their jobs because of the onstant criticism, opposition from dentists and government cuthecks, but the better on the Labour ownerment in 1985 would up an end far that works. he new government promised social security from cradic to grave, and within two coles of being clotted it was making plants to expand the School Dernal Service.
-It unted dental services available to all primary school children within five years.
-In a 38 Labour Parry film replete with old-fashioned boosterism, the narrator enthused, are of the teeth is the first thing in bealth!
-The Labour government has extended at TOOTH AND
+256 pages. \$49.99

-'One of the delights of Tooth and Veil . . . is that those much-maligned heroines of dental health have at last had a chance to tell their side of the story' JIM SULLIVAN, OTAGO DAILY TIMES
+'One of the delights of Tooth and Veil . . . is that those much-maligned heroines of dental health have at last had a chance to tell their side of the story' JIM SULLIVAN.
+OTAGO DAILY TIMES When the saided him for a reference for bot dental more training application, or refense.
+A plant of the say word with all or semand multiper Blance to act say on, In 6th Shentichless, the was confident to referrable experience would get her in.
+As the review is was nowed, but her just all.
+"The low that five first the via freed by the price of the price a taken was no andon'y or mare to untangene women seat and a state.
+In we could up a tallegation.
+Many girth half led rhetered lives and were dangenously naive ups attrifaction.
+Many girth half led rhetered lives and were dangenously naive to use.
+"There was no engli who go were yrang with me and swore that bables ene could relie be followed by the seat of the same and the seat of th Like many trainers, Main toos up sinosing: it was the tring to on, you were phylisticated if you smoked degreerees.
+She was carring to shillings a work- 'we do to buy lunch, clothes and fares out of that but it was security.'
+And more security as on the way, Frevious drafts of unress had feared for their jobs because of the instant criticism, opposition from dentists and government cutback, but the extrem of the Labour onevenment in 2025 would put an end in that work. he new government promised social security from cradic to grave, and within two recks of being locted it was making plants to expand the School Demal Service.
+It canted dental services available to all primary school children within five years.
+In a 1938 Labour Parry film replace with old-dashiened boosterism, the narrator enthused: Tan of the teeth is the first thing in bealth!
+The Labour government has extended TOOTH AND

 The Battle of Waterloo proved a godsend for denture-makers.
-In one grisly day in 1815, tens of thousands of soldlers, many with good teeth, lay dead on the battleft Looters were quick to see the potential and the market was flooded with 'Waterlo teeth.'
-Though collected randomly, when sorted into upper and lower they looked they came from a single mouth.
-The same sorting took place when the junior marses brought their collections back to the clinic.
-"Miss Palies belief them to settlike them, [I] remember the smell;" recalled nurse Flora Morriss."
-A perk of this Satunday chore was meening tea at Kirkchalle and Staring department store.
-Once, a 'nurse feepor to pick up to he are which hab been put under the table and had to go back to the lost property office to claim a late of teeth.
-It was the first of many misshams with notest closeling over the events.
+In one grisly day in June.
+Bits, tens of thousands of soldiers, many with good teeth, lay dead on the bantefield. covers were quick to see the potential and the market was flooded with 'Waterloo ceeth.'
+Though collected randomly, when sorted into upper and lower they looked like.
+The same sorting took place when the junior nurses brought their collections back to the clinic.
+Miss Isaines belied them to setrilise them, [I] member the smell; recalled nurse Flora Morris.
+"A perk of this Stutudy chore was morning tea at Kirkcaklie and Staines' department store.
+Once, a 'nurse feeper to jek up the jar which had been put under the table and had to go back to the lost property office to claim a jar of vertif.
+It was the first of many mishaps with tooch collecting over the years.
 RAISED IN THE TOMATO HOU